Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-Interestingly, it has been shown that this non-trivial logarithmic link function --- or, equivalently, the R\'{e}nyi divergence --- gives rise to dual geometries of constant curvature~\cite{PhysRevResearch.3.033216}.
-Therefore, they are the natural first step in the exploration of more general curved statistical manifolds.
+Furthermore, it has been shown that this non-trivial logarithmic link function---or, equivalently, the R\'{e}nyi divergence---gives rise to dual geometries of constant curvature~\cite{wong2018logarithmic}.
+Therefore, this divergence constitutes a natural first step in the exploration of statistical manifolds of more complex geometry.

-To finish this section, let us introduce the notion of \textit{Legendre derivative}.
+To conclude, let us introduce the notion of \textit{Legendre derivative} (This corresponds to the $C$-gradient in optimal transport theory (see, e.g.,~\cite{wong2018logarithmic})).
 For given generalized potentials $\varphi$ and $\psi$, the corresponding \textit{Legendre derivative} is the operator $\textrm{D}_\text{L}$ that satisfies

 The functional form for $\textrm{D}_\text{L}$ is determined by the corresponding link function.
-For example, for the case of $C(\xi,\eta)=\xi\cdot\eta$ then Eqs.~\eqref{eq:pro1} and \eqref{eq:pro2} show that $\mathrm{D}_\text{L}$ is given by the Euclidean gradient.
-On the other hand, for a logarithmic link function as in Eq.~\eqref{eq:log_link} one can find that the corresponding (non-Euclidean) Legendre derivative acting on a smooth function $\varphi$ is given by
+For example, for the case of $C(\xi,\eta)=\xi\cdot\eta$, Equations~\eqref{eq:pro1} and \eqref{eq:pro2} show that $\mathrm{D}_\text{L}$ is given by the Euclidean gradient.
+In contrast, for a logarithmic link function as in Equation~\eqref{eq:log_link}, one can find that the corresponding (non-Euclidean) Legendre derivative acting on a smooth function $\varphi$ is given by

 with $\mathrm{D}$ denoting the Euclidean gradient.